mtekinn/mtekinn/README.md

 <!--
 **mtekinn/mtekinn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started: I'm a Python Developer from Turkey

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning React,
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...